1976–77 Northern Rugby Football League season

 The 1976–77 Northern Rugby Football League season was the 82nd season of rugby league football.
 Sixteen English clubs competed for the Championship, with Featherstone Rovers claiming the title.

 Season summary

+In July 1976, the Rugby League Council imposed a ban on players moving to Australian clubs on short term contracts unless a transfer fee was paid.

+In April 1977, the League's executive committee recommended as of next season that points difference should be used to determine league position for teams level on points, instead of points average.

 The League Champions were Featherstone Rovers for the first and, to date, only time.
 During the season, the Salford versus Leeds match was abandoned after 38 minutes when Chris Sanderson of Leeds suffered a fatal injury.
 Leeds were ahead 5-2, but the game was declared null and void and not replayed.

 Rochdale Hornets, Leigh, Barrow and Oldham were demoted to the Second Division.

 The Challenge Cup Winners were Leeds who beat Widnes 16-7 in the final.